florenceasitwas/site/_sources/paatz-smn.md

 the 15th century.

 Fifth bay (former patrons of the altar: the Brotherhood of Gesù Pellegrino e del Tempio; since
 1861: Ricasoli) (190).
-Marble bust of Giuseppe Zanobi del Rosso (t 1831) Altarpiece, Sermon of St. Vincent Ferrer, on the side.St.
-Vincent Ferrer, saints and benefactors to the sides, Christ in Glory surrounded by angels above; inscribed by Jacopo Coppi, called del Meglio; date covered by the frame, 2nd century. t6.
+Marble bust of Giuseppe Zanobi del Rosso (t 1831) Altarpiece, *Sermon of St. Vincent Ferrer*, on the side.St.
+Vincent Ferrer, saints and benefactors to the sides, *Christ in Glory* surrounded by angels above; inscribed by Jacopo Coppi, called del Meglio; date covered by the frame, 2nd century. t6.
 Century (191).
 Marble bust by Cosimo Rossi Melocchio (f1820)

 Next to it two neo-Gothic tower frames (cf. p.
 701).

 Sixth bay.
 Entrance to the Cappella della Pura.

 Patrons: Ricasoli (192).
 Built between 1472 and 1497 (cf. p.
 689); in the north-west corner, marble tabernacle with high baluster balustrade in the style of Giovanni di Bettino, around 1475,